 The United States Sentencing Commission (U.S.S.C.) has submitted a number of amendments to the United States Sentencing Guidelines that are to take effect on November 1, 2013.
-The amendments in their entirety may be found here.

 From a practical standpoint, the most important amendment may be one of the changes to U.S.S.G.
 3E1.1.
 Section 3E1.1 is that provision of the Guidelines that addresses Acceptance of Responsibility.
 The section provides for a 2 point reduction to the base offense level for a defendant who “clearly demonstrates acceptance of responsibility for his offense.”
 The change to this section added the following language.

 “The government should not withhold such a motion based on interests not identified in §3E1.1, such as whether the defendant agrees to waive his or her right to appeal.”